losrobbos/react-native-guide/README.md

 - Stack Navigator
 - The Stylehsheet class

+## Experimenting online with "Snack"

+"Expo Snack" is a webpage similar to code sandbox, where you can experiment with React Native snippets & see the result immediately live: https://snack.expo.io/

+Expo Snack is very useful to get familiar with basic React native components, styling, state management & navigation, without having to setup a full project first.

 ## Sample Project

 Find here a quick starter project which shows a full React native app: